Can a Trustee Withdraw Money From a Trust?

 - To hire third-party professionals to help with administrative duties

-- To compensate themselves reasonably for the time and energy they devoted to administering the trust (if the trust’s terms fail to provide instructions for compensating the trustee, the trustee and beneficiaries will have to agree on a reasonable compensation for the trustee, and if they cannot agree, the issue can be resolved by the probate court)
+- To pay themselves reasonable trustee fees for the time and energy they devoted to administering the trust (if trust provisions fail to provide instructions for compensating the trustee, the trustee and beneficiaries will have to agree on a reasonable compensation for the trustee, and if they cannot agree, the issue can be resolved by the probate court)

-Before withdrawing money from a trust, the trustee should ask themselves whether doing so will benefit the trust and its beneficiaries.
-Trustees have an absolute duty of loyalty to the beneficiaries of the trust; this means that they cannot favor certain beneficiaries, nor can they place their personal interests over those of the other beneficiaries, even if they are one of the beneficiaries of the trust they manage.
+Before withdrawing money from a trust, the trustee should ask themselves whether doing so will benefit the trust and all its beneficiaries.
+Trustees have an absolute duty of loyalty to the beneficiaries of the trust; this means they cannot favor certain beneficiaries over others, nor can they place their personal interests over those of the other beneficiaries, even if they are a beneficiary of the trust.

 Under What Circumstances Can a Trustee Borrow Money From a Trust?

 So long as the terms of the trust do not forbid the borrowing of trust funds by a trustee, a trustee may have the ability to borrow money from the trust.
-Under California law, however, personal loans to a trustee are highly scrutinized and create a presumption that the trustee has breached their duty of loyalty to the trust – i.e., the trustee’s fiduciary obligation to never place their own personal interests above those of the trust beneficiaries.
+Under California law, however, personal loans to a trustee are highly scrutinized and create a presumption that the trustee has breached their duty of loyalty to the trust – i.e., the trustee has violated their fiduciary obligation to never place their personal interests above those of the trust beneficiaries.

-Even where the trustee has no authority to borrow funds from a trust, it is possible for the trustee to mistakenly misuse trust funds for improper matters during the course of trust administration.
-Unfortunately, when trustees do not play by the rules or act negligently, they can end up being held personally liable for the financial harm their misconduct caused the trust.
+Unfortunately, when trustees are negligent or fail to play by the rules, they can end up being held personally liable for the financial harm their fiduciary misconduct caused the trust.

-Also common is trustees falsely believing that they can withdraw money from trust accounts for personal purposes if they promptly return it; however, doing so would be seen as misconduct (since it would be considered a breach of trust), which could lead to the trustee being removed and surcharged.
+It’s also common for trustees to falsely believe they can withdraw money from a trust account for personal reasons if they promptly return it; however, doing so would be seen as a breach of trust, which could lead to the removal of the trustee and/or the trustee being surcharged.

 Are you a trustee seeking clarification about your financial powers?
-Are you a beneficiary with questions about when a trustee can withdraw money from a trust account?
-Or perhaps you are wondering about whether a trustee can borrow money from a trust.
-Our trust experts can address any concerns you may have about your role as trustee.
-Call us today to schedule your free consultation.
+Are you a beneficiary with questions about the circumstances under which a trustee can withdraw money from a trust account?
+Or perhaps you are wondering whether a trustee can borrow money from a trust.